 - (a) we are taken to have complied with the obligation if another person does it on our behalf; and - (b) if the obligation is not complied with, we are still liable to you for the failure to comply with this contract.

 23.2 Amending this contract

-- (a) This contract may only be amended in accordance with the procedures set out in the National Energy Retail Law Electricity Industry Act and Gas Industry Act. - (b) We must publish any amendments to this contract on our website.
+(a) This contract may only be amended in accordance with the procedures set out in the National Energy Retail LawElectricity Industry Act and Gas Industry Act National Energy Retail Law.